Tazinho/AlmostRandom/content/post/2026-09-23-data-dict-jumping-frogs.md

 ## Keep an eye on it

 Data Dict is still an early project.
-The CLI currently validates [Parquet files](https://data-dict.tidyverse.org/spec.html#source), with SQL sources planned for the future.
+The CLI currently validates [Parquet files](https://data-dict.tidyverse.org/spec.html#source), with SQL sources expected in the future.
 There is also an open [proposal to generate sample data](https://github.com/tidyverse/data-dict/issues/20) from a dictionary.
 That could be handy for testing, although satisfying relationships between tables makes it a substantial task.

 There are related approaches with different scopes.
 Within a dbt project, [documentation](https://docs.getdbt.com/docs/build/documentation) describes models and columns and shows dependencies between models, while [data tests](https://docs.getdbt.com/docs/build/data-tests) check declared assumptions.
 The [Open Data Contract Standard](https://bitol-io.github.io/open-data-contract-standard/latest/) goes beyond schema descriptions to include responsibilities and service-level agreements.
 The starting point explored here is more focused: a dictionary to describe a dataset, check expectations and share context with people and agents.